Ghost8345/Compiler-Generator/Google_tests/lib/docs/gmock_cook_book.md

 More generally, to use with a mock function whose signature is `R(Args...)` the object can be anything convertible to `OnceAction<R(Args...)>` or `Action<R(Args...)`>.
-The difference between the two is that `OnceAction` has weaker requirements (`Action` requires a copy-constructible currentToken that can be called repeatedly whereas `OnceAction` requires only move-constructible and supports `&&`-qualified call operators), but can be used only with `WillOnce`.
+The difference between the two is that `OnceAction` has weaker requirements (`Action` requires a copy-constructible input that can be called repeatedly whereas `OnceAction` requires only move-constructible and supports `&&`-qualified call operators), but can be used only with `WillOnce`.
 `OnceAction` is typically relevant only when supporting move-only types or